aws-samples/aws-cdk-lambda-container/README.md

 ## Contributors
 1. Irshad A Buchh, Amazon Web Services
-2. Carl Zogheib, Software Development Engineer (AWS Lambda Runtimes), Amazon Web Services
+2. Carl Zogheib, Software Development Engineer (AWS Lambda), Amazon Web Services

 ## Prerequisites
 In order to implement the instructions laid out in this post, you will need the following: